Our Perimeter Report

 Outsourcing / third party service providers

 Firms increasingly depend on unregulated third-party service providers to deliver their important business services to consumers and markets.
-During the period between 2020-2022, 26% of operational incidents reported to the FCA involved third parties as the top root cause.
+During the period between 2020-2022, 26% of operational incidents reported to us involved third parties as the top root cause.

 Where many firms rely on the same third party, such as cloud service providers, the potential harm if these providers fail increases.
 This can present potential systemic risks to the UK financial sector, such as wide-reaching harm to consumers and threatening financial stability.
 This raises questions around whether financial services regulators have sufficient regulatory oversight of these services to manage the ‘concentration risk’.